Visual Scanning Worksheet

 Commonly asked questions

-No, visual neglect is a problem with perception rather than a problem with actual visual acuity.
-As such, it should be treated by a professional like a neurologist, occupational therapist, or other qualified professional.
+Visual neglect is a problem with perception rather than actual visual acuity.
+As such, it should be treated by a neurologist, occupational therapist, or other qualified professional.

 We have not provided an answer key as this worksheet can be used for any alphabet letter, meaning 26 answer keys!
 Instead, one way to quickly see each letter's location is to use CTRL + F on the digital version of the template to highlight the letter you want to find.